Dondon Hontiveros: Maharlika Pilipinas Basketball League

+Hontiveros resumed his playing career with Maharlika Pilipinas Basketball League side Cebu Greats, serving as a playing coach starting in the 2026 MPBL season.
+Hontiveros previously served as an assistant coach for the Greats in 2025.

 National team career

 Hontiveros played for the Philippine national team in 2002 and 2007.
 He also donned the national colors for the Smart-Gilas Team Pilipinas in 2011 and helped Gilas Pilipinas defeat Japan in the semifinals of the 2015 FIBA Asia Championship in China.

 Political career

 In the 2019 elections, Hontiveros won a seat in the Cebu City Council.
 Running under Barug PDP–Laban, he garnered the most votes in the 2nd district.
 He then became chairman of the council's Committee on Scholarship Program and Committee on Games and Amusement, and vice-chairman of the Committee on Youth and Sports Development.
 He sponsored the resolution that amended the city's scholarship program to include high school dropouts pursuing vocational education.

 In September 2021, Hontiveros and colleague Phillip Zafra announced that they will seek reelection in 2022 as independent candidates; Barug PDP-Laban still endorses them as guest candidates.
 On October 31, the two councilors announced that they had changed their minds and would not leave Barug.
 However, the Commission on Elections still categorizes them as independents since they filed their certificates of candidacy (COC) as independents.

 On November 20, 2021, Hontiveros, as the first councilor of the Cebu City Council, succeeded to the vice mayorship of Cebu City, replacing Mike Rama, who ascended as mayor of Cebu City after the death of Edgardo Labella.
 In 2022, Hontiveros returned to the council after topping the polls again.